Christopher Zimmerman, conductor

 Face coverings are required for this performance.
 See updated policies.

 Distinguished as “a leader of contemporary American lyricism” (The New York Times), composer Jonathan Leshnoff is renowned for his music’s striking harmonies, powerful themes, and rhythmic drive.
 In this piece, the composer draws inspiration from an ancient Jewish mystical text, Heichalos, to explore spiritual and ethical questions at the heart of the Jewish experience.

 Leshnoff’s Symphony No. 4 is an evocative work written for the Violins of Hope, a collection of restored instruments that survived the Holocaust.

-More than 100 singers of the Fairfax Choral Society and Choralis join the FSO on stage in a performance of Beethoven’s magnificent Ninth Symphony.
+More than 100 singers of the Fairfax Choral Society and Morgan State University join the FSO on stage in a performance of Beethoven’s magnificent Ninth Symphony.
 Beethoven wrote his Symphony No. 9 in an epic struggle between despair and transcendence to reach new heights with the words “all men become brothers.”
 His glorious final symphony celebrates the bonds that unite humankind and has been described as his “great vision of the future.”
 Experience this glorious season finale with a composition regarded by many not only as Beethoven’s greatest work, but as one of the greatest achievements in the history of music!